futuredapp/Engineering-Handbook/docs/teams/android/project_setup/00_env_setup.md

 - JDK 17+
 - Android Studio as the Kotlin + Android IDE
 - Xcode as the Swift IDE
-- (Optional) JetBrains Fleet for IDE users who prefer it

 ### kdoctor